 Frozen varieties of these vegetables would also work well!

 And if you’re not digging the tomato base, just omit the crushed tomatoes and use extra broth.
-Alternatively, diced tomatoes could be used.
+You can also use diced tomatoes if preferred.

-All in all, the recipe is actually really similar in nature to this Tuscan kale soup that also uses basic ingredients and can easily be tweaked to what you have on hand.
+All in all, the recipe is actually really similar in nature to this Tuscan kale soup.
+They both use basic ingredients that can easily be tweaked to what you have on hand.

 HOW TO MAKE ONE POT MUNG BEAN SOUP